natealcedo/dotfiles/README.md

 1. Clone this repository
 2. Run `setup_ubuntu.sh`
-3. Run `install-vim.sh`
-4. Run Install.py with the right arguments in YouCompleteMe for autocompletion(Should this be its own script?)
+3. Run Install.py with the right arguments in YouCompleteMe for autocompletion(Should this be its own script?)
-5. Run `install_editor_and_node_deps.sh`
-6. Install Powerline Fonts for vim [here](https://github.com/powerline/fonts) (TODO make this into its own script)
+4. Install Powerline Fonts for vim [here](https://github.com/powerline/fonts) (TODO make this into its own script)
-7. Use adobe source pro font medium so that there's abit more margin between lines.
+5. Use adobe source pro font medium so that there's abit more margin between lines.
 Gnome terminal doesn't give the ability to edit this manually unlike terminal in mac